Public Health Multi-User Licences

-Our experience is that it takes between 3 and 6 months to put a roll out into place, with those with a strong parenting support infrastructure and good relationships between disciplines at an advantage.
-The 12 month license begins when you are ready to roll out, so the whole phase can be between 15 and 18 months.
+Our experience is that it takes a few weeks or months to plan the roll out.
+The 12 month licence begins when you are ready to start, so the whole phase can be between 13 to 16 months.

-We have published 2 research papers on static online parenting courses and we think this is a very exciting development, with the aim of destigmatising parenting courses as a universal offer and increasing emotional health and well-being and supporting child development across the population as part of a strategy including face to face groups.
+We think this is a very exciting development, destigmatising parenting courses as a universal offer and increasing emotional health and well-being and supporting child development across the population as part of a strategy including face to face groups.

-We’d be delighted to talk to you about this initiative, including the different levels of reporting we can provide.
-Contact us on 0121 296 4448 or email@example.com
+We’d be delighted to talk to you about this initiative.
+For further information and/or a quote for your area please contact us on 0121 296 4448 or email@example.com